rhyspaterson/cloud-native-avd/README.md

 We don't want to store secrets.

 Instead, we're going to leverage the [OIDC-based authentication process](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure) for GitHub Actions and Azure.
-This process, once established, means we don't need to store any secrets inside of GitHub for the actions workflow to provision things inside of our Azure subscription.
+This process, means we don't need to store any secrets inside of GitHub, Key Vault, or similar, for the actions workflow to provision things inside of our Azure subscription.
 Terraform (as of v1.2) and the AzureRM provider (as of v3.7) fully supports this approach, which means our declarative provisioning process is fully password-less!
+You can also run native Azure CLI and Az PowerShell commands with this approach.

 ## Boostrappping